s4fwan/i2sse-contest-2023-fake-fours/docs/report2 - With guidelines.md

 User runs judge program, and an image of a judge will appear on screen in front of a background of trees.
 The judge will walk around the screen in a random pattern.
 Users can interact with the animation of the judge by clicking on it.
 When the user clicks on the judge it will sit down and if the user clicks on it again it will stand up.
 If the user clicks on the screen around the judge, it will not affect the judge and it will continue with its previous actions.

 Final combined program (game):
 User runs the program and an image of a judge, a cucumber, a judge’s desk, and a cucumber in a cage will appear on screen in front of a background of trees.
 The cucumber will automatically move across the screen starting at the left-hand side and the move across back and forth across the screen while jumping up and down.
 The users will be able to control the judge using keys on their keyboard.
 The keys A and D will allow the judge to run across the screen from side to side and W and the spacebar allows the judge to jump.
-At the top of the screen there is a health bar from the judge which will go down every time the judge is covered by the cucumber.
+Users can press S to allow the judge to use his gavel.
+The gavel can be used to destroy the judge’s desk which has a health bar appear over it whenever the judge stands at the desk.
+Once the desk is destroyed users will gain one point.
+A point score is at the upper left-hand side of the screen.
+At the top of the screen next to the point score there is a health bar from the judge which will go down every time the judge is covered by the cucumber.
 Users will have to user their keyboards to avoid being covered by the cucumber.
 Once the judge loses all its health the screen will turn red and the text “Game over” will appear thus leading the program to end.

 ## Design and Architecture
 Please include a graphical representation of the architecture of your program, illustrating how its primary components relate to each other.
 You may omit certain details to ensure clarity in the diagram.
 It is meant to give an overview, rather than a complete picture.